jgscott/SDS323/slides/05_linear_models/05_linear_models.md

 \log(y) = \gamma \log(\mathrm{price}) + x \cdot \beta
 $$

-The rough interpretation of a log-log regression like this: for every 1% increase in price, we can expect a $\gamma \%$ change in sales.
+The rough interpretation of a log-log regression like this: for every 1% increase in price, we can expect a $\gamma \%$ change in sales, holding variables in $x$ constant.

 Let's try this in R, using `brand` as a feature ($x$):